Sharing a community garden can expand your knowledge of gardening, allows you to share fresh fruit and vegetables, and helps keep you fit and active.

 Community Gardens in Darebin

 Keen to join or visit a community garden near you?
-Visit The Darebin Food Harvest Network Website - community gardens listing for a full and up to date listing of all community gardens and contact details.
+Visit The community gardens listing on the Food Harvest Network website has a full and up-to-date listing of all community gardens and contact details.

 Start Your Own Community Garden

 You will need to consider some important questions before starting your garden.
 Is the land suitable and is maintenance possible?
 What will be the costs to develop and maintain the garden?
 What management structures will work best?

 Council's Communal Food Garden (Community Garden) Assessment Guidelines can assist a community group assess the suitability of a particular site for growing food on a communal basis.
 The principles in the guideline apply whether the site under consideration is on Council/public land or is privately owned.
 The guidelines also outline the process/steps and responsibilities of both the applicant and Council when assessing a potential site for a community garden.

 Groups applying to establish a community garden on Council owned or managed land are required to use the Communal Food Garden Site Assessment Checklist to assess the suitability of a potential site.

 Other great resources can be found at Darebin Food Harvest Network - Resources.
 Talk to other community gardens and committees about what works for them.

 Planting nature strips

 Communal gardening can also take place on nature strips provided our Nature Strip Guidelines are followed.
 See Nature Strips and Street Trees.